cheaulongng/affirm_load_processor/README.md

 # Affirm Loan Processor

-This program will consume loans from the stream (loan.csv) and assign each loan to a funding facility while respecting each facility's covenants.
-Once the program finishes the process, it will generate two output files assignments.csv, and yields.csv
+This program will consume loans from the stream (loans.csv) and assign each loan to a funding facility while respecting each facility's covenants.
+Once the program finishes the process, it will generate two output files - assignments.csv and yields.csv

 ```